White House fetes Kenya with state dinner featuring sunset views, celebrity star power

 The decor featured fuchsia and purple African orchids and American roses.
 That's a pairing that symbolizes enduring U.S.-Kenyan friendship, Jill Biden said, while recalling her own visit to Kenya as part of a five-day, two-country 2023 African tour.

-Guests dined in a sprawling, transparent pavilion made largely of glass that was erected on the South Lawn to afford sweeping views of the sun setting over the Washington Monument.
+Guests dined in the sprawling, transparent pavilion meant to afford sweeping views of the sun setting over the Washington Monument and, later, stars overhead.
 More than 1,000 candles were placed along the pavilion walls, while a suspended centerpiece with 15,000 layered reflective metallic strips was there to amplify the candlelight.

 Kenya last had a White House state dinner in 2003.
 No African nation has had one since President George W. Bush honored Ghana's President John Kufuor five years after that.